 This is ongoing.
-When operationally feasible, Clovis Transit will purchase low emission vehicles to help reduce emissions.
-Clovis Transit did obtain full California Air Resources Board compliance in regard to the December 31, 2010 deadline for reduced emissions.
+When operationally feasible, Clovis Transit will continue to purchase low emission vehicles to help reduce greenhouse gas and particulate emissions.

 G. Coordinate with the Fresno County Department of Social Services to plan and implement transportation strategies focused on addressing the State mandates Welfare to Work - CalWorks Program.